sergii-hq/trending-news/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Code linting and formatting

+Run `npm run lint:fix` to check the files for linting errors and automatically fix any fixable errors it finds.
+Run `npm run prettier` to automatically format the code to ensure that all developers adhere to the same style.

 ## Build

-Run `ng build` to build the project.
+Run `npm run build:prod` to build the project in production mode and optimizes the build for the best performance.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests